digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :start-after: -- CREATE_PERIODIC_SCHEDULE_WITH_STUB_BEGIN
   :end-before: -- CREATE_PERIODIC_SCHEDULE_WITH_STUB_END

-it would only have 11 months in total, which does not match with neither 3 nor 4 regular 3M periods.
+This schedule has only 11 months in it, which does not correspond to regular 3M periods (neither 3 nor 4 periods).
-Instead, we need to define a stub period, so that the rest of the schedule is regular.
+To fix this, define a stub period.
-In the example above, we did this by defining a start date for the first regular period.
-This implies a short initial stub period, in our case 2 months.
-We would expect the following schedule:
+Using the preceding example, you could define a start date for the first regular period.
+(This implies a short initial stub period, in this case 2 months.)
+You would expect the following schedule:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Schedule.daml
   :language: daml